-Another way to analyse the distribution of residuals is to plot histogram together with the theoretical probability density function (PDF).
-Here is an example for the model 3:
+Another way to analyse the distribution of residuals is to plot a histogram together with the theoretical probability density function (PDF).
+Here is an example for Model 3:

 However, the plot in Figure 14.30 is arguably more challenging to analyse than the QQ plot – it is not clear whether the distribution is close to the theoretical one or not.
-For example, Figure 14.31 shows how the histogram and the PDF curve would look like for the model 17 that had the best distributional fit (assuming Generalised Normal distribution).
+For example, Figure 14.31 shows how the histogram and the PDF curve would look for Model 17 which had the best distributional fit (assuming Generalised Normal distribution).